renercrows/renercrows/README.md

 ### Hi there 👋, I'm Maximiliano Ungredda
-#### Web Developer
+#### Software Developer

 ### I'm currently available for hire or open to new job opportunities.

-I'm a professional Web Developer with 1 year of experience, been working on different variety of projects.
-My passion and love is web development.

-- I'm a front-end and a web developer.
-- I have passion working with technology.
-- I have experience doing WordPress pages, one of the most popular ways of developing webpage using an open code source.
-- I'm currently upgrading my skills by doing the Microverse bootscamp where I get better at using tools like Javascript, HTML CSS, Webpack, SCSS, bootstrap and more.
+I am a Full-Stack software developer passionate about making unique code that creates solutions.
+Connecting client and server is my daily routine, as I'm currently working on multiple projects related to front-end and back-end.
+One of the most important aspects of the process is connecting the frontend with the backend through an API, something that I do in most of my projects.
+On my daily, not only work with coding, also need to work daily with others, something that brings me important skills such as leadership, effective communication, problem-solving, time management, etc. I am a fast learner that can keep up with the most demanding tasks, and also great at adapting to other people's work flows.
+I am always up for a challenge, solve difficulties, and get the best result possible.

-Skills: HTML / CSS / JavaScript / Bootstrap / Webpack / WordPress
+Skills: HTML / CSS / JavaScript / Bootstrap / Webpack / WordPress / Ruby / Ruby on Rails / React / Redux / API / Testing

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra&layout=compact)](https://github.com/anuraghazra/github-readme-stats)